xinychen/LCR/README.md

 - CitySim speed field data [[Original data source website](https://github.com/ozheng1993/UCF-SST-CitySim-Dataset)]
 - PeMS traffic speed data in California [[PeMS-4W in `.npz`](https://github.com/xinychen/transdim/tree/master/datasets/California-data-set)]

+#### Quick Start

+We implement LCR algorithm with `numpy`, being as easy as possible.
+It should be no barrier for running these codes on any Python environment with `numpy`.
+Our Python implementation with `numpy` can be adapted to a GPU implementation with `cupy`, please replace `import numpy as np` by `import cupy as np`.
+It would be not difficult to follow the experiment.

 <br>

 ## Features